Military patrol

-Military patrol was a team winter sport in which athletes competed in cross-country skiing, ski mountaineering and rifle shooting.
-It was usually contested between countries or military units.
+Military patrol is a team winter sport in which athletes compete in cross-country skiing and rifle shooting.
+Formerly ski mountaineering was also part of the sport.
+It is usually contested between countries or military units.

-The military patrol competition encompassed 25 kilometer cross-country skiing (15 km for women) and rifle shooting.
-The size of the patrol was four members.
+The military patrol competition encompasses 20 km cross-country skiing (15 km for women) and rifle shooting.
+The size of the patrol is four members, one leader and 3 members.
+The leader does not take part in shooting.
+The rules are very similar to modern biathlon.

+Military patrol forms part of the International Military Sports Council (Conseil International du Sport Militaire, or CISM) skiing championships starting in 1929.
+It was in the official programme of the Winter Olympic Games in 1924 Chamonix, and on three occasions as a demonstration sport (1928, 1936 and 1948).
+In 1924, the military patrol team member Camille Mandrillon took the Olympic Oath on behalf of the competitors.

+Historical rules

+Historically the military patrol competition encompassed 25 km cross-country skiing and rifle shooting.
 The total climb had to be from 500 to 1200 meters (300 to 700 for women).
-The rules were very similar to modern biathlon.
-Traditionally the participating patrol had to consist of one officer, one non-commissioned officer (NCO) and two privates.
+The participating patrol had to consist of one officer, one non-commissioned officer (NCO) and two privates.
 The officer carried a pistol instead of a rifle and did not take part in the shooting.
 The total weight of the backpacks of the NCO and the privates had to be at least 24 kilograms.
-In later years the competitors did not carry backpacks, and the rifles were small bore rifles, similar to those in biathlon.
-The patrol leader did not have any kind of weapon.

-Military patrol formed part of the International Military Sports Council (Conseil International du Sport Militaire, or CISM) skiing championships starting in 1929.
-It was in the official programme of the Winter Olympic Games in 1924 Chamonix, and on three occasions as a demonstration sport (1928, 1936 and 1948).
-In 1924, the military patrol team member Camille Mandrillon took the Olympic Oath on behalf of the competitors.

 Successor sports

 Biathlon was developed from military patrol.

-Another military skiing event is the Patrouille des Glaciers, today also including competitions and rankings for civilian competitors.
+Another military skiing event is the Patrouille des Glaciers, which also includes competitions and rankings for civilian competitors.